What every teacher should know

 - Listening vocabulary: the words we need to know to understand what we hear

 - Speaking vocabulary: the words we use when we speak

-- Reading vocabulary: the words we need to know to understand what we read
+- Reading vocabulary: the words we can read and understand

 - Writing vocabulary: the words we use in writing

 In assessment of vocabulary in beginning or struggling readers, use of an oral measure (listening and/or speaking vocabulary) is very important.
 A written measure of vocabulary will confound vocabulary knowledge with reading skills.